shgonzalez/shgonzalez.github.io/_posts/2017-05-02-LDAP-+-Active-Directory-Configuration-Part-I.markdown

  so far, we have our Linux server into Windows domain.

-**This step is repeated in the second Linux Server.**
+**These steps are repeated in the second Linux Server ds2.sergio.lab**

-In the next part of the tutorial we will install the 389 Directory Server, create a self signed certificate for clients and configure ldap replication.
+In the [next part]({{ site.baseurl }}{% post_url 2017-05-08-LDAP-+-Active-Directory-Configuration-Part-II %}) of the tutorial we will install the 389 Directory Server, create a self signed certificate for clients and configure ldap replication.
 See you on the flipside :thumbsup:

-Your thoughts and suggestions are always welcome, please feel free to comment or ask questions if you need a hand.

 References: